hellowondas/our-team-layout-master/README.md

 ## 🧠 What I Learned

 - How to compress local images from `.jpeg` to `webp` to optimize web perfoma
-- Advanced responsive layout techniques with flexbox and media queries
+- Responsive layout techniques css grid and media queries

 ## 🙏 Acknowledgements